cynthiatreger/er-resiliency/README.md

 Resiliency is achieved by deploying 2 ExpressRoute circuits in 2 distinct ExpressRoute peering locations, thereby creating geo-redundant ExpressRoute circuits that are both connected to the same Azure ExpressRoute Gateway.

-Based on this principle, multiple Azure region environments provide the opportunity to leverage existing ExpressRoute circuits to achieve geo-redundancy through an ***ExpressRoute Bow-Tie*** design:
+Based on this principle, envrionments with multiple Azure regions provide the opportunity to leverage existing ExpressRoute circuits to achieve geo-redundancy through an ***ExpressRoute Bow-Tie*** design:

 ![](images/er-bowtie.png)

-:warning: Because this design introduces 2 parallel paths to Azure, traffic engineering mechanisms must be carefully implemented to prevent unexpected asymmetric routing.
+> Because these designs introduce 2 parallel paths to Azure, traffic engineering mechanisms must be carefully implemented to prevent unexpected asymmetric routing.

-To create an optimal geo-redundant ExpressRoute circuit design, it's important to understand that the ExpressRoute Circuit SKU determines that an ExpressRoute circuit can connect to.
-Each SKU hhas a specific scope of supported regions:
+To create an optimal geo-redundant ExpressRoute Circuit design, it is important to understand that the ExpressRoute Circuit SKU determines where an ExpressRoute circuit can connect to.
+Each SKU has a specific scope of supported regions (same metro/same geo/cross-geo):

 ![](images/er-circuit-skus.png)

 ### Solution #2: S2S VPN backup

-ExpressRoute and VPN can also be combined in an active-passive configuration to provide disaster recovery capabilities.
+ExpressRoute and VPN can also be combined in an Active-Passive configuration to provide disaster recovery capabilities.

 ![](images/s2svpn-backup.png)

-Both a VPN Gateway and an ExpressRoute Gateway can exist in the same GatewaySubnet (que fait la poliiiice?)
+Both a VPN Gateway and an ExpressRoute Gateway can exist in the same GatewaySubnet. (que fait la poliiiice?)

-Transit routing between the ExpressRoute Gateway and the VPN Gateway is not possible without the use of ARS or vWAN.
+Transit routing between the ExpressRoute Gateway and the VPN Gateway is not possible without the use of [ARS](https://learn.microsoft.com/en-us/azure/route-server/overview) or [virtual WAN](https://learn.microsoft.com/en-us/azure/virtual-wan/virtual-wan-about).

 ExpressRoute routes take precedence over other routes for the same prefixes.